Mvpmanred/Pewlett-Hackard-Analysis/README.md

 From the results and analysis we got  from above, we can see total number of employees that are eligible to retire is 90,398.
 Here is the break down: （Staff）34252 + （Senior Engineer) 29415 + (Engineer) 14221 + (Senior Staff）8047 + （Technique Leader） + （Assistant Engineer）1761 = 90，398
 - We need to fill 90,398 new employees to tackle with "silver tusnami" as eligible retirees would retire at anytime in the future.
 - We have total number of 1940 employees are eligible t o participate in mentorship promgram.
+In conclusion, we don't have enough mentors to help with the company's transition as "silver tsunami" impacts.